 We first implemented our experiments using discrete sampling within a spreadsheet.
 For each surface, we created a list of selectable surface ages spanning the total period of surface activity, T, and placed at equal intervals of 0.1 kyr.
-For the example case (Fig. 1), this would mean a list of selectable ages of 80.0 ka, 79.9 ka, 79.8 ka, etc., to a minimum value of 50.0 ka.
+For the example case (Fig. 1), this would mean a list of selectable ages of 80.0, 79.9, 79.8 ka, etc., to a minimum value of 50.0 ka.
 We chose periods of surface activity, T, equal to 10, 20, 30, 40, and 50 kyr.
-From each list, we randomly selected n unique values, and repeated this exercise 10,000 times for each integer value of n between 2 and 10.
-For example, if n = 6 and T = 20 kyr, then we extracted 10,000 different datasets, each comprising 6 randomly-selected ages, from the 20 kyr-long list of selectable ages available at 0.1 kyr intervals.
-This process is analogous to random sampling of 6 boulders for cosmogenic nuclide exposure dating on an alluvial fan surface that formed over a 20 kyr period and deposited a 'selectable' boulder once every 100 years.
-We extracted 10,000 sets of ages for each of the 45 different combinations of T (5 unique values) and T (9 unique values).
-For each dataset, we calculated the mean value of the selected ages, T and the time difference between the youngest age and the abandonment time, T. We then determined cumulative frequency distributions of T in each scenario with a given combination of T and T.
+From each list, we randomly selected n unique values and repeated this exercise 10000 times for each integer value of n between 2 and 10.
+For example, if n = 6 and T = 20 kyr, then we extracted 10 000 different datasets, each comprising six randomly selected ages, from the 20 kyr long list of selectable ages available at 0.1 kyr intervals.
+This process is analogous to random sampling of six boulders for cosmogenic nuclide exposure dating on an alluvial-fan surface that formed over a 20 kyr period and deposited a selectable boulder once every 100 years.
+We extracted 10 000 sets of ages for each of the 45 different combinations of T (five unique values) and n (nine unique values).
+For each dataset, we calculated the mean value of the selected ages, \overline{a} , and the time difference between the youngest age and the abandonment time, τ .
+We then determined cumulative frequency distributions of τ in each scenario with a given combination of T and n.

-To test whether 10,000 iterations are sufficient to produce reliable statistics and whether the discretization of ages has an important effect, we repeated all our artificial-data experiments using a non-discrete approach in a Matlab script.
-We defined T as a time range, from within which any point in time could be randomly sampled, i.e., tens of thousands of 'selectable' surface ages were available rather than hundreds of discrete values.
-Performing 100,000 iterations with the Matlab script produced results that are indistinguishable from the discrete spreadsheet-based approach with 10,000 iterations.
+To test whether 10 000 iterations are sufficient to produce reliable statistics and whether the discretization of ages has an important effect, we repeated all our artificial-data experiments using a non-discrete approach in a MATLAB script.
+We defined T as a time range, from within which any point in time could be randomly sampled, i.e. tens of thousands of "selectable" surface ages were available rather than hundreds of discrete values.
+Performing 100 000 iterations with the MATLAB script produced results that are indistinguishable from the discrete spreadsheet-based approach with 10 000 iterations.
 All data analyses are provided by D'Arcy et al. (2019) in an online data repository.
-Finally, we explore the assumptions and limitations of our analyses in section 5.3.
+Finally, we explore the assumptions and limitations of our analyses in Sect.
+5.3.